remotion-dev/remotion/packages/docs/docs/overlay.md

 ## Use it in your Video Editor

 Now, you can simply import the video into your video editing software.
-You can find the video in the out folder from your remotion project.
+You can find the video in the out folder of your Remotion project.

 import { OverlayInDavinci } from "../components/OverlayInDavinci";